absoroute-io/android-demo-app/README.md

 ## Face recognition API

-The class `com.absoroute.io.visionai.FaceRecognizer` provides the main APIs to interact with the SDK for face recognition feature.
+The public APIs provided by the SDK are all under the package `com.absoroute.io.visionai`.
+The class `FaceRecognizer` provides the main APIs to interact with the SDK for face recognition feature.
 This class is a Singleton with static methods to initialise, register faces, request image / video processing and stop it from anywhere within your application.
 You can initialize it to support 2 main use cases, namely an **image processing** and **video processing** use cases.
 The **image processing** use case allows you to submit an image to the SDK one image at a time to see if there exists registered faces within or not.
 The **video processing** use case allows you to have the SDK monitoring video stream captured from the device's camera in the background continuously.
 Once the SDK detects and recognizes faces in the video, it will notify the main UI thread via a registered callback function.
 You do not need to setup and manage complicated threading mechanics to operate the camera.
 The SDK does that for you behind the scene.

 ### Initialisation
 Before using the `FaceRecognizer`, you must initialize it first by calling `FaceRecognizer.initialize()` and providing an `FaceRecognizer.FaceRecognizerConfig` object to it somewhere in your application.
 For example, you can check if it's been initialized and ready for use in the `onCreate()` of the Activity that needs to interact with it.